Swastika found inside Westglades Middle School in Parkland

 “I saw on Facebook today, and I was like ‘Oh, my God’,” said Denisse Tenore.
 “Thankfully, my daughter didn’t see it.”

-“I think there should be monitoring of the restrooms throughout the day,” said Sharon Goldin.
+“I think there should be monitoring of the restrooms throughout the day,” said Goldin.

 Parkland Talk reported that a sixth grade student found the image.